Deluze/deluze.github.io/docs/_posts/2025-11-17-injecting-custom-tnl-net-events.md

 The `TNL_DECLARE_CLASS` and `TNL_IMPLEMENT_NETEVENT` do some macro magic to add some (static) member variables/methods that TNL uses internally.

 There's nothing more to it.
-This NetEvent will be understood both by the client & server, as long as it lives inside the binary.
+This NetEvent will be understood both by the client & server.
 But that's also already the caveat to TNL; the library doesn't provide an API to add new NetEvents during run-time.
 NetEvents must be declared during build-time.

 So?
-If we don't have access to the source code, how would we go about adding custom NetEvents to our game?
+If you don't have access to the source code, how would you go about adding custom NetEvents to your game?

-In theory, you can hope that the game you are reverse engineering has a NetEvent that's reading a large string, or is making use of TNL's `ByteBuffer`.
+In theory, you can hope that the game you're modding has a NetEvent that's reading a large string, or is making use of TNL's `ByteBuffer`.
 You'd be able to hook the NetEvent's `process` function and implement some custom client logic that unpacks the string into a custom data structure.
 However, this is, in practice, hacky to implement on both client & server side, and might be off limits for some games.

+For us, with the amount of custom features that we are working on, it made more sense to find an approach that allows us to add NetEvents the intended way.

 ## TNL Internals